netdata/netdata/collectors/ebpf.plugin/README.md

 The following options are available:

 -   `enabled`: Disable network connections monitoring.
 This can affect directly some funcion output.
--   `resolve hostname ips`: nable resolving IPs to hostnames.
+-   `resolve hostname ips`: Enable resolving IPs to hostnames.
 It is disabled by default because it can be too slow.
 -   `resolve service names`: Convert destination ports into service names, for example, port `53` protocol `UDP` becomes `domain`. all names are read from /etc/services.
 -   `ports`: Define the destination ports for Netdata to monitor.